DejhaC/QR-Code/README-template.md

 ### Continued development

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.

-**Note: Delete this note and the content within this section and replace with your own plans for continued development.**
+I want to focus on being more comfortable with JavaScript in the future.

 ### Useful resources